 But with the progress he’s been making with speech there’s this new possibility that he’s going to communicate with us verbally someday.
 Mimicking what he sees on TV and the iPad are one thing, but conversing, answering a question, using speech to ask for what he wants and needs, we don’t know yet if he’s going to make that transition.
 And until he does he’ll be considered non-verbal.

 All of that aside this post is about hearing the most valuable phrase a person can hear “I love you.”

 So every night his bedtime routine is the same and before I close the door I say “goodnight, I love you” in a certain way.
 Well the day came, unexpected and glorious.
 He was standing in the living room and I heard him talking to himself saying “goodnight, I love you.”
 I hurriedly went to him and started saying it with him over and over “goodnight, I love you!”
 Through my excitement and bliss I managed to catch him on a vine saying the words I never thought I would hear out loud.

-It’s very likely that he was mimicking those words the same way he mimics Yo Gabba Gabba, it’s likely that he doesn’t quite understand what exactly those words even mean.
+Maybe he was mimicking those words the same way he mimics Yo Gabba Gabba.
 But he’s extremely intelligent and I’m certain he knows that mean something very special.